BhuvaneshRamachandra/Cardiolyse/README.md

 ## Steps to download and run image as a container:

- 1. Fist make sure git and docker is installed in your windows machine by running following command.
+ 1. First make sure git and docker is installed in your windows machine by running following command.

 	```bash
 	git version